-Sandstone Interlocking Basement Floor Tiles (EDGE: Grouted).
-Easy basement flooring option that can be installed by a home owner or handyman.
+Sandstone Interlocking Basement Floor Tiles.
+Easy basement flooring option that can be installed by a homeowner or handyman.

 Sandstone Interlocking Basement Tiles – 12″ x 12″

 The Vinyl Top Sandstone interlocking basement floor tiles offer the class and elegance that homeowners want for their basement.
-Each tile has an attractive beveled edge on all four sides that creates the appearance of a grouted floor.
 The tile features a convenient loop-to-peg interlocking system making installation a quick and easy DIY flooring project.

-With a beautiful, light-colored natural stone appearance, the Sandstone is a wonderful basement floor solution.
+With a beautiful, light-colored natural stone appearance, the Sandstone is a beautiful basement floor solution.

 - Made for Basement Flooring